AmmarAlshari/Subscription-Management-Dashboard/README.md

 Make sure the backend server is running at http://localhost:8000/

-The frontend calls the DRF API endpoints (e.g., /api/subscriptions/) to fetch and manage subscriptions.
+The frontend calls the DRF API endpoints (http://localhost:8000/api/subscriptions/) to fetch and manage subscriptions.

 ## Author

 Ammar Al-Shari

-Junior Software Engineer